We advise to first read this short guide, and then optionally follow up with a framework specific guide.

 </script>

 We’re done!
-After refreshing the page FilePond will have replaced the <input type="file"> and our <label> will be shown in the drop area.
+After refreshing the page FilePond will have replaced the <input type="file"> and the for attribute of our <label> will point to the <file-pond> element.

-Tap the “Run now” button above to open this example as a live demo.
+Tap the “Run now” button above to open this example as a demo demo.

 Importing the package